 The General Practice Residency (GPR) in Dentistry is a one-year clinical and didactic program sponsored by Danbury Hospital.
 The program is accredited by the Commission on Dental Accreditation and is designed to meet their standards.

-A certificate is awarded upon completion of the program.
-Currently, three residents are accepted to the program each year.
+A diploma certificate is awarded upon completion of the program.
+Currently, four residents are accepted to the program each year.

 Upon successful completion of the residency, it is expected that the resident will demonstrate competencies in the following areas:

 - Diagnose and plan treatment relating to a diverse population with a special emphasis on development of prognostic skills, risk/benefit and its effectiveness within a framework of informed consent

 - Perform effectively as a dental and interdisciplinary team member in caring for patients at the interface of medicine and dentistry in a hospital setting